-Minimising operational costs is a balance between acceptable wear rates (see Figure 24) of cylinder liners and piston rings (and thus the time between overhauls) and the amount, type and cost of cylinder oil consumed; the latter being influenced by cylinder oil logistics (see Figure 24).
+Minimising operational costs is a balance between acceptable wear rates of cylinder liners and piston rings (and thus the time between overhauls) and the amount, type and cost of cylinder oil consumed; the latter being influenced by cylinder oil logistics (see Figure 24).
+An example could be that wear rate would increase if cylinder oil feed rate or BN would be too low.